 The Mazda CX-3 proves that small SUVs don’t have to be boring to drive.
-It’s no sports car, but it’s a real hoot on a twisty back road – providing you avoid the slightly sluggish diesel model
+It’s no sports car, but it’s a real hoot on a twisty back road

 You can get the Mazda CX-3 with one diesel and two petrol engines.
 Four-wheel drive and an automatic gearbox are also available if you’re happy to pay a little extra.

 Pick the 120hp 2.0-litre petrol model with two-wheel drive if you do lots of city driving.
 It’s not quite as perky as the more powerful 150hp petrol model but it’s cheaper to buy and quieter than the 115hp 1.8-litre diesel.
 Mazda claims it’ll return nearly 45mpg but you’ll probably see a figure closer to 40mpg in normal driving conditions.